joshuagenders/Lupi/Notes.md

 - What fields are required when
 - Threads controlled separately to throughput
 - Can use threads with think time or throughput
+- Can specify with constant+ramping or as phases
 - Link to examples
 - Graphics